lobotomoe/blog/content/blog/if/index.md

 In most cases, attempts to solve really important problems cause conflict with the authorities, corporations, police or criminals.
 We need to continue our attempts and find solution for unsafe initiatives / events / actions. ❌

-## Attempt 3.
-How to deal with unsafe actions?
+## How to deal with unsafe actions?

 The preambule of [Universal declaration of human rights](https://en.wikisource.org/wiki/Universal_Declaration_of_Human_Rights) says: